kaksv/decentracodev0.1.0/README.md

-## Providing a platform where projects can be sponsored by the community.
+## We are Providing a platform where projects can be sponsored by the community.

 What if most of the hackathon projects could be sponsored by the Community?
 ### The aim of Decentracode